ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/contributor_guide/theme_development.md

 ```

 The theme was developed by taking a build of the GOV.UK Tech Docs template, splitting
-it out into an acceptable Sphinx layout, and applying Sphinx blocks into the
+it out into an acceptable Sphinx layout.
+Sphinx blocks were then applied to the
-appropriate areas of the HTML.
+appropriate areas of the HTML code.
 By default, the template CSS and JavaScript files
 supersede the inbuilt Sphinx ones, aside from a few cases (e.g. search).

 If you discover any bugs, and/or discrepancies, [please raise a GitHub issue][issue] on